 - Freshly ground black pepper – to taste

 - Chop the onion and pancetta into small cubes.
 Heat the olive oil in a pan and add the onion and pancetta.
 When the onion is golden, turn the heat up a bit and add the Varnelli, and enjoy the smell.
-(It’s chef’s privilege to have a soupcon yourself, just not straight from the bottle).
-Once this has more or less evaporated add the chopped up tomatoes.
+(It’s a chef’s privilege to have a soupcon yourself, just not straight from the bottle).
+Once this has more or less evaporated add the chopped-up tomatoes.
 Cook this all together for a further 15 minutes.

-- Meanwhile cook the spaghetti in very salty boiling water.
+- Meanwhile, cook the spaghetti in very salty boiling water.